 Who are Florida’s TAA Petition Navigation Program Leads?

-The Florida Department of Commerce State Trade Program has dedicated Trade Act Petition Navigation staff.
+The Florida Commerce State Trade Program has dedicated Trade Act Petition Navigation staff.
 These subject matter experts coordinate and communicate with both trade-affected employers and employees to provide education and resources on the Trade Adjustment Assistance Program.
-Petition navigation staff assist trade-affected employers with the United States Department of Labor Trade Act petition process.
+Petition navigation staff assist trade-affected employers with the USDOL Trade Act petition process.
 With the appropriate information provided, petition navigation staff may file a petition on the behalf of an affected worker group.

 How do we serve Florida’s Trade-Affected Employers and Workers?